Diarrhoea will usually clear up without treatment after a few days because the immune system fights off the infection.

 Your GP or pharmacist may suggest using an oral rehydration solution (ORS) if you or your child are at risk from the effects of dehydration.
 For example, if you:

-Rehydration drinks usually come in sachets that are available without a prescription from your local pharmacist.
+Rehydration drinks usually come in sachets available from your local pharmacist without a prescription.
 They are dissolved in water and replace salt, glucose and other important minerals that are lost through dehydration.

 Rehydration drinks do not cure diarrhoea but they can help treat or prevent dehydration.
 Avoid using homemade salty or sugary drinks.

-Your GP or pharmacist may recommend giving your child an ORS if they are dehydrated or at risk of becoming dehydrated (see above).
+Your GP or pharmacist may recommend giving your child an ORS if they are dehydrated or at risk of becoming dehydrated.

 The usual recommendation is for your child to drink an ORS each time they have an episode of diarrhoea.
 The amount they should drink will depend on their size and weight.
 Your pharmacist will be able to advise you about this.
 The manufacturer's instructions should also give information about the recommended dose.